 - Required volume depends on cell concentration and targeted cell recovery amount plus an additional 10ul for cell counting.
 See the Cell Suspension Volume Table for details regarding input cell suspension volume.

 - Cell concentration, viability, and singlet frequency is measured using the Luna-FX7 Automated Cell Counter, which can measure viability by both trypan blue exclusion and AOPI fluorescence.
-We are happy to schedule “mock measurements” using the Countess to evaluate test samples prior to your real submission to ensure that maximum sample prep quality is achieved.
+We are happy to schedule “mock measurements” using the Luna to evaluate test samples prior to your real submission to ensure that maximum sample prep quality is achieved.

 To request a quote please contact firstname.lastname@example.org